 arrow package from source and the C++ library is not found, the R package functions will notify you that Arrow is not available.
 Call

-Binary R packages for macOS and Windows are built daily and hosted at https://dl.bintray.com/ursalabs/arrow-r/.
+Development versions of the package (binary and source) are built daily and hosted at https://dl.bintray.com/ursalabs/arrow-r/.
 To install from there:

 install.packages("arrow", repos = "https://dl.bintray.com/ursalabs/arrow-r")

 install_arrow(nightly = TRUE)

 These daily package builds are not official Apache releases and are not recommended for production use.
 They may be useful for testing bug fixes and new features under active development.